sagemath/trac_to_gh/Issue 3587.md

 }
 ```

-Changing assignee from gfurnish to whuss.
+Changing assignee from @garyfurnish to whuss.